NURL

 Prefix notation, end to end

 Everything follows the same shape: OP ARG1 ARG2 ….
-No operator precedence to memorise, no parser surprises, no hidden costs.
+No operator precedence to memorise, no parser surprises.
+Every snippet below compiles and runs against the current compiler.

 Add two integers function